Sumirmat97/Os-Lab-Work/README.md

 ## Os Lab Work ##
 This repository contains the lab assignments and the tests I submitted during my Os Lab course in college's 4th semester.
-The code is in C and C++ only
+The code is in C and C++ only.

 These include: